Define the function f(t) = exp(-pi * t^2)

 tf = -n / (2 * T) + np.arange(n) / T # fréquences ν_j = j/T

-return tf, nu, t
+return tf, freq_nu, t

 # Paramètres